zkoss-demo/admin-template/README.md

 # How to Run
 ## No Maven
-You can run the project with maven wrapper by the command below (it will automatically download required maven):
+You can run the project with gradle wrapper by the command below (it will automatically download required files):

 ### Linux/Mac
-`./mvnw jetty:run`
+`./gradlew appRun`
 ### Windows
-`mvnw jetty:run`
+`gradlew appRun`

 ## With Maven installed